 Dr. Krepinevich has lectured before a wide range of professional and academic audiences, and has served as a consultant for many senior government officials, including several secretaries of defense, as well as all four military services, the Defense Advanced Projects Agency and the Central Intelligence Agency.
 He has testified frequently before Congress.
 Dr. Krepinevich has taught on the faculties of West Point, George Mason University, Johns Hopkins University’s School of Advanced International Studies, and Georgetown University.

-Dr. Krepinevich’s most recent book is The Last Warrior: Andrew Marshall and the Shaping of Modern Defense Strategy, which he co-authored with Barry Watts.
-He also authored 7 Deadly Scenarios: A Military Futurist Explores War in the 21st Century.
+Dr. Krepinevich’s most recent book is The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy, which he co-authored with Barry Watts.
+He also authored 7 Deadly Scenarios: A Military Futurist Explores the Changing Face of War in the 21st Century.
 Dr. Krepinevich received the Furniss Award for his book, The Army and Vietnam.

 His recent monographs include: Archipelagic Defense; Preserving the Balance: A U.S. Eurasia Defense Strategy; Maritime Competition in a Mature Precision-Strike Regime; and Rethinking Armageddon: Scenario Planning in the Second Nuclear Age.
 He is currently working on projects related to the future of deterrence, and military innovation.

 A graduate of West Point, Dr. Krepinevich holds an M.P.A. and Ph.D. from Harvard University.
 He is a member of the Council on Foreign Relations.

 He is married to the former Julia Ellen Milians.
 They reside in Leesburg, Virginia.
 They have three children, Jennifer, Andrew, and Michael, and five grandchildren.